Fenglaboratory/EGF/README.md

 Our code uses the AlphaFold2 models: https://github.com/google-deepmind/alphafold

 Jumper, J. et al. Highly accurate protein structure prediction with AlphaFold.
 Nature 596, 583-589 (2021).

+# Questions
+If you have any questions about the code please feel free to file an issue.